Koopman Spectrum Nonlinear Regulators and Efficient Online Learning: Discussion and conclusion

 \section{Discussion and conclusion}

-This work proposed a novel paradigm of controlling dynamical systems, which we refer to as {\fwfullname}, and presented information theoretic algorithm that achieves a sublinear regret bound under model assumptions.
-We showed that behaviors such as limit cycles of interest, stable periodic motion, and smooth movements are effectively realized within our framework.
+This work proposed a novel paradigm of regulating (controlling) dynamical systems, which we refer to as {\fwfullname}, and presented an information theoretic algorithm that achieves a sublinear regret bound under model assumptions.
+We showed that behaviors such as limit cycles of interest, stable motion, and smooth movements are effectively realized within our framework, which is an effective generalization of classical eigenstructure (pole) assignments.
 In terms of learning algorithms, we stress that there is a significant potential of future work for inventing sophisticated and scalable methods that elicit desired and interesting behaviors from dynamical systems.
 Our motivation of this work stems from the fact that some preferences over dynamical systems cannot be encoded by cumulative single-step cost based control/learning algorithms; we believe that this work enables a broader representation of dynamical properties that can enable more intelligent and robust agent behaviors.